 Random numbers are used.
-A random generator needs a seed; the (negative) sum of the current hour, minute and second (the three last elements generated by the Matlab command clock) is used as a seed (note that the seed must be negative, see randf_2.m).
+A random generator needs a seed; ii is taken from the local time (the Python command time or the Matlab/Octave command clock (note that the seed must be negative, see randf_2.m).
 This means that a different random velocity field will be generated every time you run the code.